 This program recognizes select members of the Senior Class for their service in the past, present, and continuing into the future as ambassadors for the University.
 Students honored included seniors earning degrees in Education and the Teach for America program, who plan to teach K-12 following graduation; and senior ambassadors for Bucknell who serve vitally important roles on campus as student callers, Homecoming hosts and hostesses, admissions tour guides and office staff, and student Alumni Board representatives.

 We honor alumni annually for their achievements and loyalty to the University.
-Recipients are honored during Reunion Rally as part of Reunion Weekend.
+Recipients are honored during Reunion Weekend.
+To nominate a deserving alumnus/na for an award, please complete the nomination form.

 We provide funds to support projects and grants that bring students and alumni together.
 To inquire about BUAA Grants, please contact firstname.lastname@example.org or submit an Alumni Association Grant Request.